achrysaetos/leck-tang-personal/posts/skills-to-learn.md

 * **Experience hawker center dining:** Singapore is famous for its hawker centers, which are food courts offering a wide array of affordable and delicious local dishes.
 Explore hawker centers like Maxwell Food Centre or Tiong Bahru Market, and sample Singaporean favorites like chicken rice, laksa, or chili crab.

-* **Explore Pulau Ubin:** Take a ferry to Pulau Ubin, a small offshore island that offers a glimpse into Singapore's past.
-Rent a bicycle and explore the island's rustic villages, mangrove forests, and scenic trails.

 * **Discover the vibrant ethnic neighborhoods:** Visit neighborhoods like Chinatown, Little India, and Kampong Glam to experience the diverse cultures of Singapore.
 Explore colorful streets, visit temples and mosques, and try authentic ethnic cuisine.

 * **Try cable skiing at Singapore Wake Park:** If you're into water sports, head to Singapore Wake Park to try cable skiing or wakeboarding.
 It offers a unique opportunity to experience these thrilling activities without the need for a boat.